2018 Mobile Trends Report

 Mobile-Friendly Websites; No Longer Optional

-As recently as 2013, less than 25% of all Internet searches were completed on a mobile device.
+Five years ago, less than 25% of all Internet searches were completed on a mobile device.
 Today, that number is estimated to be 58% and growing rapidly.
-Since 2015, Google has been giving ranking preference to “mobile-friendly” websites.
-In addition, another major shift in this direction will occur with the release of Google’s newest update in January 2017.
+In recent years, Google has been giving ranking preference to “mobile-friendly” websites.
+In addition, another major shift in this direction occured with the release of Google’s newest update in January 2017.

 Supporting Trends, Facts & Observations

 - According to Google, 94% of people now do at least some of their searching for local businesses (including dentists) on their smartphones.